LAAS Current Business Jet Register

-This searchable data file is based on the annual LAAS publication Corporate Jets of the World (published in January each year) and is updated at the end of each month with that month's changes, which will then also be published in Aviation News & Review.
-The Corporate Jet Register includes:
+This searchable data file is based on the annual LAAS publication Business Aircraft of the World - Jets and Turboprops (published in January each year) and is updated at the end of each month with that month's changes, which will then also be published in Aviation News & Review.
+The Business Jet Register includes:

 All business jet models including new development types.

 The Boeing Business Jet, A319CJ and Embraer Legacy.

 All “approved change” reservations less than 12 months old.

 Pull Down Lists: